nvdaaddons/instantTranslate/readme.md

 * I: identify the language of selected text,
 * H: announces all available commands to user.

+## Changes for 4.1 ##
+* InstantTranslate is working again, now with Yandex translator service instead of Google.

 ## Changes for 4.0 ##
 * Translation is automatically performed after swapping.
 * Cache bug fixed.